-Digital marketing for financial services is unique in that there often isn’t a physical product for consumers to add to their carts.
+Online marketing of financial services is unique in that there often isn’t a physical product for consumers to add to their carts.
 However, the one-hour-mark concept can be used in trigger marketing campaigns or for services like banking apps and financial consulting.
 Try some A/B testing with your emails and compare your results.

 8. Local Digital Marketing for Financial Services

 Pratik Shah also shares this statistic on local marketing: 72% of consumers who did a local search visited a store within five miles.

 In Shah’s words, “Ranking in local search results is incredibly important.
 Brands must have an optimized, local-SEO friendly, attractive web presence that calls out to customers to visit their location.”
 Bank branches, credit unions, insurance offices and more should all make local search results a priority of digital marketing for financial services.

 9. The Cost of Conversion in Financial Services Marketing